 Best For: Assembling group appreciation

 Kudoboard was designed to replace the card that's passed around & signed.
-It’s perfect for remote teams to use for birthdays, work anniversaries, retirements, get wells, farewells, and more.
+It’s perfect for remote teams (or families!) to use for birthdays, work anniversaries, retirements, get wells, farewells, and more.
 Unlike other offerings, Kudoboard's group eCards allow for your own videos, photos, GIFS, and other customizations.
 If you're celebrating a special occasion, you can also add a gift card (and crowdfund if you'd like).
 Admittedly, we are biased since we are writing this article.
 But nevertheless, we are going to put it out there: if you are looking for the best group card on the internet - look no further!
 Send a virtual card to someone special right now.

 Pros: Topical and memorable cards